 According to a 2007 survey, 81% of Vietnamese people did not believe in a god.

-By 2007, more than 70% of the population was connected to the water network.
+In 2007, more than 70% of the population in Vietnam was connected to the water network.

-In 2007, Vietnam's national football team reached the AFC Asian Cup.
+In 2007, the Vietnamese national football team reached the AFC Asian Cup.

-Based on a 2008 survey by the Vietnam Water Supply and Sewerage Association (VWSA), existing water production capacity exceeded demand, but service coverage was still sparse.
+Based on a 2008 survey by the Vietnam Water Supply and Sewerage Association (VWSA), existing water production capacity in Vietnam exceeded demand, but service coverage was still sparse.

 In 2008, the national literacy rate in Vietnam stood at 90%.

-In 2009, Vietnam and Japan signed a deal to build a high-speed railway—shinkansen (bullet train)—using Japanese technology.
+In 2009, Vietnam and Japan signed a deal to build a high-speed railway using Japanese technology.

-In 2009, Vietnamese lawyer Lê Công Định was arrested and charged with the capital crime of subversion.
+In 2009, Vietnamese lawyer Lê Công Định was arrested and charged with subversion, with Amnesty International labeling him and his associates as prisoners of conscience.

 As of 2010, Vietnam had established diplomatic relations with 178 countries.